sakshamsharma/BigInTS/README.md

 * [jsbn](https://github.com/jasondavies/jsbn): Approx 170ms
 * BigInTS: Approx 1000ms

 Considering this is within 1 day of starting the code, seems good enough.
-It should be interesting to rewrite this in ASM.js using emscripten, that'll be done soon too.
+It should be interesting to rewrite this in ASM.js using emscripten.
-_
-Expect many performance boosts, and comparisions with other JS libraries in the near future.

 ### TODO
 * modulo